qasidsaleh/virtual-image-custom-theme/README.md

 1. Import the page components and theme options JSON file, which can be found under the custom theme's `acf` directory.

+## E-commerce Functionality with WooCommerce
+If you're planning to use this theme for an e-commerce site, you'll need to install WooCommerce.
+Once installed, you can customize the WooCommerce functionality by adding files to the `woocommerce` folder.

+## Customizing WooCommerce
+To customize WooCommerce, you can add files to the `woocommerce` folder.
+This folder contains template files that override the default WooCommerce templates.
+You can modify these files to change the layout and design of your e-commerce site.

+## Using Filter/Hooks Functionality
+Alternatively, you can use WooCommerce's filter and hook functionality to customize the plugin's behavior.
+This allows you to modify the plugin's functionality without modifying the core files.

+## WooCommerce CSS
+The `css` folder contains a `woocommerce.css` file, which provides default styles for WooCommerce pages.
+This file is imported in the `style.scss` file, which means that you can override the default styles by adding your own CSS rules to the `style.scss` file.

+## Customizing WooCommerce Layout
+To customize the WooCommerce layout, you can modify the `woocommerce.css` file or add your own CSS rules to the `style.scss` file.
+The `woocommerce.css` file provides a basic layout for WooCommerce pages, and you can override these styles to create a custom layout for your e-commerce site.

 ## Folder Structure
 ```
 virtual-image/